adelinosousa/development-tools/README.md

-# development-tools
+# Development Tools
-Helpful development tools for the different stages of application development
+Helpful development tools and resources for the different stages of application development.

 ## Planning
 * [Draw.io](https://www.draw.io/), create and share diagrams